Frequently Asked Questions About Board Certification

 How many pharmacists are certified by the BPS?

-As of January 2014, there were 13,961 Board Certified Pharmacotherapy Specialists, 569 Board Certified Nutrition Support Pharmacists, 575 Board Certified Nuclear Pharmacists, 1,648 Board Certified Oncology Pharmacists, 824 Board Certified Psychiatric Pharmacists, and 1,539 Board Certified Ambulatory Care Pharmacists.
+As of December 2015, there were 17,771 Board Certified Pharmacotherapy Specialists, 537 Board Certified Nutrition Support Pharmacists, 463 Board Certified Nuclear Pharmacists, 2,349 Board Certified Oncology Pharmacists, 903 Board Certified Psychiatric Pharmacists, 2,349 Board Certified Ambulatory Care Pharmacists, 557 Board Certified Critical Care Pharmacists, and 287 Board Certified Pediatric Pharmacists.

 Above: Pharmacists Certified by the Board of Pharmacy Specialties.
 Click